-Join Paul Taggart for an in-depth discussion in this video Making the cold call, part of Photojournalism and Photo Essay Fundamentals.
+Join Paul Taggart for an in-depth discussion in this video Making the cold call, part of Learning Photojournalism and Photo Essays.

 - Cold call is never easy and what I mean by cold call is picking up the phone and calling your subject for the first time.
 Essentially you're calling a complete stranger and asking them to give you permission to come take their photograph.
 It's not easy.
 I've been doing this for years and I still get really nervous.
 Leading up to making that first phone call, I'll procrastinate and put it off as long as possible.
 I think everybody probably does that.
 It's a pretty nerve-racking thing to just call a complete stranger and say, "Hey, can I come to your house or place of work "and take pictures of you?"
 But here's the thing you've got to remember.

 Your project doesn't start until you make first contact.
 So, you know, harness the energy there and get motivated because until you pick up the phone and dial it, you're not starting your project.
 Or email, however you make that first contact.
 I'm gonna give you a couple tips to hopefully make this more efficient and make that first phone call a little bit more successful.
 The first thing is when you pick up the phone and call, you're probably not going to get somebody on the phone.
 You're gonna get a voice mail.
 And then, what most people do is then they wait and they wait and they wait until that person calls them back.